biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

     It is not necessary to specify the path of Potato_masked, the program searches by default in the Databases folder.
     ```

-* Mate-pairs **or** unpaired reads, using a specific amount of reads, e.g. 1000000.
+* Single- **or** paired-end reads, using a specific amount of reads, e.g. 1000000.
 It is recommended to use this parameter when the data is very large and also to carry out an initial exploration of it (also to fix MemoryError in Step 1):

     ```markdown
     python Scripts/plantVirusDetectionV2.py -seq1 <file_route> -subset 1000000
     ```

-* Mate-pairs **or** unpaired reads, using a specific amount of processors, e.g. 5 (the default quantity is 2):
+* Single- **or** paired-end, using a specific amount of processors, e.g. 5 (the default quantity is 2):

     ```markdown
     python Scripts/plantVirusDetectionV2.py -seq1 <file_route> -num_threads 5